saturogojo0006/expresso_website/README.md

 - Event Page:

-  🕰️Event archive:
+  Event archive:
   Take a look at our past events that showcased talent and sparkled creativity among the enthusiasts.

-  📅Event updates: Get updated about our upcoming events, competitions and workshops.
+  Event updates: Get updated about our upcoming events, competitions and workshops.

-- 👨‍🎨Art studio:
+- Art studio:

   Explore some of the stunning artworks from our talented members

-- 📜Literary display:
+- Literary display:

   Read captivating poems, stories and essays of our aspiring writers